 👉Your sending domain

 Make sure your domain (e.g. email@example.com) has not been ‘blacklisted’.
 You may become blacklisted when the email server you’re sending your emails from is suspected of sending spam.
 In that case, the email service providers may blacklist either the sender’s IP or domain.
 Once your domain is blacklisted, the emails you send from it will go into your recipient’s “spam” folder directly

-👉How often you send your emails and how consistent you are in that
+👉How often do you send your emails and how consistent you are in that

 If you’re sending 200 emails on Monday, and then suddenly you send 200,000 emails on Wednesday – the email service providers may think you bought that email list somewhere and that you may be a spammer.
 Also, if you send only one email per month and then suddenly start sending emails every day – this may also be a red flag.
 So – you’d better grow your list organically, and send the same volume of emails with the same regularity.

-👉 Your subscribers’ “behaviour” – the bounce rate
+👉 Your subscribers’ “behavior” – the bounce rate

-This is what you see by the ‘Bounce rate’ – the number of emails that ‘bounced’ back from your subscribers’ inbox.
+This is what you see by the ‘Bounce rate’ – the number of emails that ‘bounced’ back from your subscribers’ inboxes.